-However, due to the nature of international finance transactions, these arrangements are usually governed by the laws of a foreign jurisdiction.
-We would expect any sale or participation to be governed in the vast majority of cases by the same law as that of the underlying credit agreement.
-In such cases, whether customary forms of documentation are used (such as LMA forms) will often depend on the underlying governing law.
-There are no trade association standardised terms for Cayman Islands law governed documents.
+However, due to the nature of international finance transactions involving Cayman Islands borrowers and issuers, these arrangements are almost exclusively governed by the laws of a foreign jurisdiction (most typically, English law, New York law or California law).
+The sale, transfer or participation of such loans will be governed by the same law as that of the underlying credit agreement.
+In such cases, whether customary forms of documentation are used (such as LMA or LSTA forms) will depend on the practice in the jurisdiction of the underlying governing law.
+There are no trade association standardised terms for Cayman Islands law-governed debt documents.

-There are certain offences contained in the Cayman Islands Securities Investment Business Law (as revised) of: (i) creating a false or misleading market, and (ii) insider dealing.
-Those offences are relevant in relation to any dealings involving the CSX or securities listed on the CSX.
+There are certain offences contained in the Cayman Islands Securities Investment Business Law (as revised) of creating a false or misleading market, and insider dealing.
+These offences are relevant in relation to any dealings involving the CSX or securities listed on the CSX.

-The following debt trading analysis applies to on-sale and participation transactions which are governed by Cayman Islands law.
+The following debt-trading analysis would apply to on-sale and participation transactions where the debt obligations are governed by Cayman Islands law.

-On-Sale
+Sale

-If a loan is to be sold, the purchasing lender would step into the selling lender's shoes under a novation agreement to be entered into by both lender and borrower.
-That novation agreement would provide that the selling lender is released from all its obligations and liabilities under the credit agreement, with the purchasing lender assuming such obligations and liabilities, each from a specified effective date.
-The effective date could be the date of execution of the novation agreement, or it could be the date of satisfaction of any conditions precedent to the novation.
+If a loan is to be sold, the purchasing lender would step into the selling lender's shoes under a transfer or novation agreement to be entered into by the existing lender, the new lender and, in certain cases, the borrower (or an obligor's agent appointed under the credit agreement).
+The transfer or novation agreement would provide that the selling lender is released from all its obligations and liabilities under the credit agreement, with the purchasing lender assuming such obligations and liabilities, together with all the rights and benefits of the existing lender, each from a specified effective date.
+The effective date could be the date of execution of the transfer or novation agreement, or it could be the date of satisfaction of any conditions precedent to the transfer.